 For budget-conscious travelers, taking the BART from our hotel to Alcatraz in San Francisco adds convenience and savings to your trip to the Bay Area!
 Local transit will take you right into the heart of the city, where you can visit Fisherman’s Wharf along with one of San Francisco’s most famous sites: Alcatraz!
-Visit one of San Francisco's most popular attractions during your stay at our hotel near Alcatraz, San Francisco.
+Visit one of the city's most popular attractions during your stay at our hotel near Alcatraz in San Francisco, CA.

 History of Alcatraz